 Liquorland - where do I begin?

-It didn’t put us off, but it’s on a very prominent position that most shoppers will skip over.
+It didn’t put us off.
+But it’s on a very prominent position which most shoppers will skip over.

 That aside, next there’s a store selector, the shopping basket and a menu of alcohol categories.